 In April 2016, The Duke and Duchess of Cambridge toured two prominent Asian Countries – India and Bhutan.
 At that time, Kensington Palace described the tour as the “Most Ambitious Tour” undertaken by William and Catherine and “promised to be the most colourful to date”.
 Releasing the itinerary of the visit, the Palace said, “The Duke and Duchess are honoured to be carrying out this visit on Her Majesty’s behalf as so many around the world prepare to celebrate this happy milestone.“

 The 6 days long tour from April 10 to April 16 covered two nations, five distinct locations.
-The couple visited the countries on the request of the Foreign Office.
+The couple visited the countries at the request of the Foreign Office.
 The FO requested the tour ahead of India’s then Prime Minister Narendra Modi’s visit to the United Kingdom in 2015.
 It was announced during Mr Modi’s visit in November 2015.
-I still remember when I heard the news in the Prime Time News section I was so excited and today I am going to relive those 6 days again through the eyes of Camera and history.
+I still remember when I heard the news in the Prime Time News section I was so excited and today I am going to relive those 6 days again through the eyes of the Camera and history.
 Palace released the dates and tentative schedule in February 2016.

 The Royal tour came at very crucial times.
 It’s not just the important Diplomatic front but by the time 2016 rolled in, William and Catherine were on the receiving end of public and media criticism.
 I still remember this article from Victoria Murphy who was working at the Mirror then,